This tip sheet is intended for taxi and ride share employers, drivers, and vehicle owners and

 windows, ensuring the unwell passenger is wearing a medical mask, providing training and the appropriate personal protective

-equipment to the driver (e.g., a medical mask and eye protection), and ensuring that a thorough cleaning and disinfection of
+equipment to the driver (e.g., a medical mask or respirator and eye protection), and ensuring that a thorough cleaning and disinfection of

 the vehicle occurs before the vehicle is used again.